Roy-Kid/lammpscn/docs/en/tutorial/customize/DIY_fix.md

 Well then，we want to put a force on an atom above a certain height (Z-axis) and push it down.
 Therefore, we need an additional parameter`threshold`to indicate what height the atoms above will be pressed down, and the others will remain unchanged.

-Let's start with `fix_AddforceMaxZ.h', where is the declaration of the class.
+Let's start with `fix_AddforceMaxZ.h`.
+Every fix must be registered in LAMMPS by writing the following lines of code in the header before include guards:`FixStyle(your/fix/name,FixMine)`, Where “your/fix/name” is a name of your fix in the script and FixMine is the name of the class.

+Then take a look at where is the declaration of the class.
 Line 1 declear the`FixAddForceMaxZ`class is derived from`Fix`base class.

 Line 3 is the contructor`FixAddForceMaxZ`, must(as`Fix`base class requires)accept a pointer`LAMMPS *` of LAMMPS class, an int and a pointer of argurment list.
 These three parameters will be used to initialize the 'fix' base class.